-The employer has the option to participate in a department of public safety trust fund to pay the required premiums.
-An employer is only required to pay if the fallen officer was eligible and enrolled in that coverage at the time of death.
+If the State elects not to participate in the trust fund, it would only be responsible for coverage following the first year of coverage for a fallen officer's family.
 Over the past few years, the state has three fallen officers' families that are continuing to receive health benefits.
 If an officer elected both PEHP traditional dental and vision coverage (both optional), the premium for family dental coverage is \$1,287.26/year, and the premium share for family vision coverage is \$198.64/year.

-For the state, the total cost for a family that was enrolled in both dental and vision coverage would be \$1,485.90/year.
+For the state, the total cost for a family and was enrolled in both dental and vision coverage would be \$1,485.90/year.
 However, we would assume that there will be a fallen officer once every three years and only 50% will have vision coverage.
-Thus, we would expect the ongoing costs to be \$462.19/year plus the three families that are already receiving benefits at \$1,485.90 each, for a total of \$4,920/year.
+Thus, we would expect the ongoing costs to be \$462.19/year plus the three families that are already receiving benefits at \$1,485.90 each, for a total of \$4,919/year.